FPurchess/asmo/README.md

 Basic idea was a way to interact and debug with an arduino in a local network.

 ## Requirements ##
-This software has been tested with Python 2.7 and needs pySerial, ConfigParser and Bottle.
+This software has been developed with Python 2.7 and needs pySerial, ConfigParser and Bottle.
 Using EasyInstall, you can run ``easy_install pySerial configparser bottle``

 ## Configuration ##